xananya06/CS-506/README.md

 The overall budget has increased from 2022 to 2025 for most of the departments.
 This suggests an increased emphasis on most of the department activities.
 The increase has been seen on various expense categories ranging from equipments to personnel across which the trend is overall increasing however with notable fluctuations.

-The below diagram highlights the increase/decrease in budgets across departments between 2022-2025
+The below diagram highlights the increase/decrease in budgets across departments between 2022-2025 (X-axis Scaled 0-1)

 ![alt text](./Plots/2022_2025_Department_Budget_Change.png)